jquense/clank/benchmark/clank/README.md

 Works fine in IE8 but does expect certain es5 functions, include es5 shim and sham in IE8 and everything will work fine, with a single caveat: object constructors are assigned a non-enumerable property `__META__`, which in IE8 _is_ enumerable, so keep that in mind, when using `Object.assign` and other "extend" functions.

-## 2.0.0 Breaking changes

-- instantiating an object will throw a `TypeError` if there are still unresolved required properties

 ## API

 require the module;